basil pesto

 A vibrant and flavorful pasta dish that comes together in minutes.
 Chewy penne is tossed with bright basil pesto, sweet sun-dried tomatoes, and a sprinkle of Parmesan for a perfect weeknight meal.

-Traditional basil pesto is not vegan because it typically contains hard cheeses like Parmesan or Pecorino Romano.
-However, vegan versions are widely available that substitute the cheese with nutritional yeast or extra nuts and salt.
+Traditional pesto is not vegan because it contains Parmesan or Pecorino cheese.
+However, vegan versions using nutritional yeast are common.

 Explore more ingredients in the spice category with complete nutrition information.